 And please don't say it won't happen.
 Because it can.
-It wasn't me, but my fur-baby, a 15-week-old Border Collie puppy.
+It wasn't me, but my fur-baby, a 15-week-old border collie puppy.
 Only his second boat ride and on the bow having the time of his life, a rogue wave came suddenly out of nowhere and the next I knew he was in the water.

-- Shout Yell Man overboard!
+- Shout: Yell Man overboard!

-- Spot Locate the person in the water and keep an eye on them at all times.
+- Spot: Locate the person in the water and keep an eye on them at all times.
 With waves and the boat's movement, it's easy to lose track of your victim.

-- Throw Toss a flotation device into the water for the victim to latch on.
+- Throw: Toss a flotation device into the water for the victim to latch on.

-- Turn Around Turn back toward the victim to pick them up.
-Two types of turns are used to quickly return to a point of origin the elliptical (an oval racetrack-shaped turn) and the Williamson, which may be quicker.
+- Turn Around: Turn back toward the victim to pick them up.
+Two types of turns are used to quickly return to a point of origin - the elliptical (an oval racetrack-shaped turn) and the Williamson, which may be quicker.

 5. Feeling Hot!
 Hot!
 Hot!

-HydrateThere's nothing more important than staying hydrated when out on the water.
-When you're boating, try and drink 5-8 ounces every 15-20 minutes.Also avoid drinking caffeinated drinks and sodas, which will contribute to the dehydration process.
+There's nothing more important than staying hydrated when out on the water.
+Keep a water bottle handy in a cup holder.
+When you're boating, try to drink 5-8 ounces every 15-20 minutes and avoid drinking caffeinated drinks and sodas, which will contribute to the dehydration process.

-SunscreenAhhhh the coconutty smell of the beach brings back memories.Did you know there are 243 beach and sports sunscreens the Environmental Working Group's (EWG)approve and even less that don't meet their criteria?
-With numerous to choose from, it's hard to know what's best.
+With numerous brands and formulas to choose from, it's hard to know what's best.
 My personal favorites are Alba Botanica Hawaiian Sunscreen SPF 30 (Available on Amazon) and Neutrogena Pure & Free Baby Sunscreen SPF 50 (Available on Amazon).

 Sunglasses are essential (and not just a fashion accessory).These rose-colored Maui Jim Sunglasses (Available on Amazon) are my favorite and protect my eyes from UV radiation.
 Besides, my mama taught me rose-colored glasses make everything sunny!

 - Take ownership of your wake